0xRaw/RawURL/README.md

 # RawURL
-<b>RawURL</b> is tool used to enumarate subdomains and curl the subdomains returning the response of each subdomain (as status code).
-It helps penetration testers and bug hunters collect and gather subdomains for the domain they are targeting.
+<b>RawURL</b> is tool used to enumerate subdomains and curl the subdomains by returning the response of each subdomain (as status code).
+It helps penetration testers and bug hunters to collect and gather subdomains for the domain they are targeting.
 # Installation
 <pre><code>git clone https://github.com/0xRaw/RawURL.git
 </code></pre>